A guide to things to do in Zante

-On the stunning island of Zante there is just as much dramatic natural scenery to take in as there are fun attractions.
-As well as the usual waterparks and mini-golf, you can visit the wreck of a smuggler's ship and spot loggerhead turtles by boat.
+Take advantage of our cheap holidays to Zante and you’ll discover there’s just as much dramatic natural scenery to take in as there are fun attractions.
+As well as the usual waterparks and mini-golf, you can visit the wreck of a smuggler’s ship and spot loggerhead turtles by boat.
 Choose the north of the island for quiet villages and the family-favourite resort of Tsilivi, which is full of parks and games centres.
-In the south there's a bubbly night-time spot, Laganas, as well as towns sandwiched between the beach and Mount Skopos, all in easy reach of capital Zante Town.
+In the south there’s a bubbly night-time spot, Laganas, as well as towns sandwiched between the beach and Mount Skopos, all in easy reach of capital Zante Town.

-Full of mountains, olive groves and seas of pine trees, the scenery on Zante is spectacular.
-And that's before we even look at the beaches.
+Full of mountains, olive groves and seas of pine trees, the scenery on any Greek island holiday is sure to be spectacular.
+And that’s before we even look at the beaches.